Uncover Hidden Gems in West Virginia by Geocaching

 Remember those epic summer camp scavenger hunts when you were a kid?
-Geocaching is a modern-day treasure hunt for the whole family, and West Virginia adds a unique historic spin.
+Geocaching is a modern-day treasure hunt for the whole family, and West Virginia adds some serious scenery to the adventure.

 State Park Geocaches

 Geocaching is the perfect way to explore Almost Heaven on a deeper level.
 West Virginia’s state park system has more than 25 West Virginia state parks with caches, making the Mountain State a geocaching getaway.
 In fact, most of them have quite a few to choose from.
 Geocaches here often have West Virginia themes – anything from whitewater river to local historical topics.
 If you are using the Geocaching app, some caches may come with fun small tasks for you to complete before you can receive credit.

 For example, if you find Babcock State Park’s “Glade Creek Waterfall” geocache, you’ll have to find the PH level, the current flow rate and the current water temperature of Glade Creek in order to get credit for the geocache.
 Beartown State Park’s “Goldilock’s Worst Nightmare Earthcache” is all about the geology and ecology of the park.
 At Chief Logan State Park, the “Steam Power” geocache is a lesson in steam locomotive culture and the historical importance of steam power.